Genting Malaysia Berhad

 Resorts World Bhd's main activities includes tourist resort business at Genting Highlands and its activities cover leisure and hospitality services, which comprise amusement, gaming, hotel and entertainment.
 There are currently six hotel properties at Genting Highlands Resort comprising Genting Hotel, Highlands Hotel, Theme Park Hotel and Resort Hotel, Awana Genting Highlands, Golf & Country Resort and First World Hotel.

 People tend to confuse in determining the exact name of the place.
 The geographical place name is called Genting Highlands.
 The official company name managing the activities at the highlands are Resorts World Bhd and First World Hotel & Resort Sdn Bhd.
-These two companies combine become Genting Highlands Resorts, with its motto Genting – City of Entertainment.
+These two companies combined became Genting Highlands Resorts, with its motto Genting – City of Entertainment.